Biography

 Willi Baumeister with Ferdinand Kramer, Adolf Loos, and Hans Warnecke in Frankfurt, 1931/ ab-f-012-013

-On April 1, 1928 Willi Baumeister pursued his call to the Municipal Applied Arts School (Städelschule) in Frankfurt.
+On April 1, 1928 Willi Baumeister pursued his call to the Municipal School of Applied Arts (Städelschule) in Frankfurt.
 He was initially hired as a lecturer for the field of commercial graphics, typography, and fabric printing.
 He certainly would have welcomed taking on the painting class as well.
 This, however, was taught by Max Beckmann.
-In November Baumeister was awarded the job title professor.
+In November Baumeister was awarded the title of professor.
 In the same month - with the arrival of his wife Margarete in Frankfurt - Baumeister began making regular diary entries, which he continued to do until his death.

 Willi Baumeister 1930/ ab-f-001-049